Graham-Cat/Log-Tower-Generator/walkthrough/04_rigorous_proof.md

 Whoa.
 Wait a minute.
 Aren't $\Gamma_n$, $G_n$, and $F_n$ polynomials?
 They definitely aren't constants like $c_n$.
 So, why am I treating them like constants?
 Wouldn't the product rule apply when I take their derivatives?
 What happens when we integrate these weird things?

-In the world of Generating Functions, $x$ is just a 'clothesline' we hang the coefficients on.
+In the world of Generating Functions, $x$ is just a 'clothesline' to hang the coefficients on.
 It doesn't interact with the variable $x$ inside the functions $F(x)$ or $G(x)$.
-To avoid confusion, we often use a different variable, like $z$ or $t$, for the clothesline, but here we are treating the internal structure of $F$ and $G$ as 'frozen' constants.
+To avoid confusion, different variables, like $z$ or $t$, can be used for the clothesline, but here we treat the internal structure of $F$ and $G$ as 'frozen' constants.

 Recall that $F$ and $G$ are mathematical atoms.
 They define the derivative series $(F_0,F_1,F_2,...)$ and $(G_0,G_1,G_2,...)$.
 In turn, they work together to form the $\Gamma_n$ series.
 At this point, all we're doing is _selecting_ the terms.